ThePrimeagen/git-worktree.nvim/README.md

 ## Options<a name="options"></a>

+`base_directory`: Allow's you to define a base path for the creation of new worktrees.

 `change_directory_command`: The vim command used to change to the new worktree directory.
 Set this to `tcd` if you want to only change the `pwd` for the current vim Tab.